mghwajin/eos-basics/docs/System-maintenance/System-updates-with-pacman-and-yay.md

       ```

 > [!WARNING]
-> **Always review the installation files (i.e. `PKGBUILD`) for any malicious code.** Good user standing is required to maintain packages to AUR, but this is not a foolproof screening method.
+> **Always review the installation files (i.e. `PKGBUILD`) for any malicious code.** Good user standing is required to maintain packages on AUR, but is not a foolproof screening method.

----

 <!-- EOF -->